tohtsky/irspack/Readme.md

 # Installation & Optional Dependencies

-There binaries for Linux & MacOS with python 3.7, 3.8.
-You can install them by
+There are binaries for Linux & MacOS with python 3.7, 3.8.
+You can install them via

 ```sh
 pip install irspack